SaleDress Saledress Women's Apparel Sale: Up to 70% off + extra 10% off

 free shipping w/ $29

-Saledress takes up to 70% off women's apparel.
-Plus, take an extra 10% off via coupon code "DEALNEWS".
+Saledress takes up to 70% off over 3,000 women's apparel items.
+Plus, take an extra 10% off via coupon code "DEALNEWS", dropping starting prices to $7.
 Shipping starts at $5 or get free shipping with orders of $29 or more.
 Shop Now at SaleDress

 Details